 - Precipitation ranges from 57% to 68%

-Rainfall in September is expected to much lesser than rainfall in August.
+Rainfall in September is expected to be much lesser than rainfall in August.
 Kerala is likely to receive 175mm of rain in September but spread across 18 days only which is comparatively lower than the preceding months.
 On rainy days, you are more likely to experience moderate rains rather than thunderstorms, the afternoons might feel a bit hotter than expected due to the high level of humidity, but with adequate water and protection, you can make the best of the good weather days in September.

 As always, it’s advised that you’re dressed properly and prepared for the rain when you’re in Kerala during this season.
 Ensure you carry a small umbrella or a light raincoat along in case of unexpected rainfall.
 Weather during this period may not be too cold, so you don’t have to come along with a jacket as it may not be of necessity.
 Ensure you have the right footwear to suit the places you would be visiting especially if you’re planning to hike or walk slippery trails.